alsuren/mijia-homie/docs/presentation/slides.md

 </pre>

-## "Wouldn't it be nice to have a hundred of these?"
+## "Wouldn't it be nice to have a hundred temperature sensors?"

 ---